KirbyLova/KirbyLova/README.md

-- 👋 Hi, I’m @KirbyLova
+-  Hi, I’m @KirbyLova
-- 👀 I’m interested in ...
+-  I’m interested in ...
 Scratch, Art, Animation
-- 🌱 I’m currently learning ...
+-  I’m currently learning ...
 Python
-- 💞️ I’m looking to collaborate with ...
+-  I’m looking to collaborate with ...
 SonicKirb
-- 📫 How to reach me ... you dont

 <!---
 KirbyLova/KirbyLova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.